 We found that the panel produces punchy colors.
 The device matches the cinema-worthy display with cinematic sound, boasting premium 20W stereo speakers.
 It sounds really good for vocals and has a decent dynamic range.

-The TV comes integrated with Google TV that allows users to browse more than 7,00,000 movies and TV episodes from across streaming services.
+The TV comes integrated with Google TV which allows users to browse more than 7,00,000 movies and TV episodes from across streaming services.

 You will also find access to Google Assistant and Alexa voice assistants, Google Chromecast built-in, as well as support for Apple AirPlay 2 and Apple HomeKit for screen mirroring.

-Conclusion: Continuing its legacy, the new 4K TV by Sony is dynamic with an impressive picture and sound quality along with other features.
+Conclusion: Continuing its legacy, Sony’s new 4K TV is dynamic with impressive picture and sound quality along with other features.
 It goes up against the competition in the QLED and LED segments, including options from OnePlus and Samsung, which are priced at around or slightly lower than this TV.